 Also definitely check out the forums :: they have been invaluable to me for years, being the source of many fresh ideas (not to mention clever techniques or solutions to problems).
 There's the complete range of experience and expertise there, and many example patches get posted all the time.
 My username on the forums is seejayjames.

-If you do get into using Max, do yourself a huge favor and take *extra time* to read the manuals, try the tutorials, check out every help patch as you use new objects, and read what messages can be sent to each object.
-Don't worry what you do or don't understand at a given point; the more possibilites you try, the more connections you'll make between your ideas.
-Don't fall into the trap (as I continue to do in spite of myself) of too much bit-by-bit experimentation.
-Some of this is obviously necessary to understand how each piece works, and lots of times you just want to play around with a very specific idea (like testing the range of effects on a piece of audio).
-Ideally, creating patches should approach 90% thought and 10% programming, where you know what you can achieve and how, then you think through the best way to do it before you grab the mouse.
-Once it's made, a good patch is 98% play and 2% tweak.
+If you do get into using Max, do yourself a HUGE favor and take *extra time* to read the manuals, try the tutorials, check out every help patch as you use new objects, and read what messages can be sent to each object.
+Don't worry about what you do or don't understand at a given point.
+The more possibilites you try, the more connections you'll make between your ideas.
+Don't fall into the trap of too much bit-by-bit experimentation.
+Some of this is obviously necessary to understand how each piece works, and lots of times you just want to play around with a very specific idea...like testing the range of effects on a piece of audio.
+That is totally fine, and one of the main reasons Max is so powerful and easy to use!
+But eventually, this can definitely detract you from learning greater ideas in the programming realm, which opens up yet new ideas.

-When you get small functions working, make them nice-looking and Save them into a "snippets" file.
+When you get small functions working, make them nice-looking and save them into a "snippets" file.
 Then use copies of it in your patches as you need them.
 This really will save a lot of time, but it will also help you understand an absolutely essential concept :: processes can be as modular as you want.
 In other words, how you connect controls together can exist in any configuration, but at each point of connection, *that object is simply doing it's thing*, based upon the interaction or messages it receives.
 And even more basic than that, it's always operating on numbers :: single numbers, lists, streams, numbers that represent text / pixels / samples / MIDI notes / 3D positioning / effect levels / and / pretty / much / everything / else ... so if you understand how to work some number magic, you'll be a true DJ ... ... data jockey!